Server role: Authentication

 - In the Viewer click Add connection:

 - Enter a descriptive name and the address of the remote PC.
-This can be its IP address, Internet-ID or DNS name.
-Click OK:
+This can be its IP address, Internet-ID or DNS name:

-The authorization server role is not tied to a specific connection type — you can use both direct connection and Internet-ID connection.
+The authentication server role is not tied to a specific connection type — you can use both direct connection and Internet-ID connection.

-Likewise, enabling the sync server role and syncing your address book with the Server is not required for the authorization role to work.
-You can as well use the local address book.
+Likewise, enabling the sync server role and syncing your address book with the Server is not required for the authentication role to work.

-- Provided you have enabled the Connect now checkbox above you will authorize on the remote Host immediately without the need to enter your access credentials, since you have already signed in the Viewer.
+- Click OK.
+You will immediately authenticate/log in on the remote Host without entering access credentials, since you have already signed in on the Server in the Viewer.

 Mass-deployment of the Hosts with custom server security enabled